morian/aiostem/README.md

 reported to `--output`.

-We advise not to increase `--workers` too much as Tor seems to use a lot of CPU when this value is too high (we recommend 10 to 15 workers).
+We advise not to increase `--workers` too much as Tor seems to use a lot of CPU when this value is too high (we recommend 10 workers).

 ```console
 (venv) $ aiostem-hsscan --help